 The lesson: If you get the the support of party leaders, that helps.
 A lot.
 And if you really have nothing to hide, it helps to, well, not hide.

-Part of his early success responding to the charges is the perception among many Republicans -- and even some Democrats -- that his indictment (you can read about it more detail here) is flimsy and perhaps politically motivated.
-That's made things a lot easier for the governor.
+Part of his early success responding to the charges was the perception among many Republicans -- and even some Democrats -- that his indictment (you can read about it more detail here) was flimsy and perhaps politically motivated.
+That made things a lot easier for the governor.
 When you have Chris Christie and Jeb Bush backing you publicly, it much more manageable to keep up a public schedule.

-Perry's doing the opposite of hiding right now -- a posture that projects confidence to the public about his insistence that he's innocent.
-He's hopscotching the country starting with a trip to Washington on Thursday.
+Perry did the opposite of hiding after his indictment -- a posture that projects confidence to the public about his insistence that he's innocent.
+He hopscotched the country starting with a trip to Washington.
 He did a Sunday news show interview.
 Did we mention he went straight from a county courthouse to an ice cream stand?
 That's one cool customer.

 The lesson: You can't win if you don't play.
 Then again, if you're in trouble, you probably shouldn't play.